 - A. The following are criteria for earning the release period privilege at the beginning of each grading period: - 1.
 Must be a senior.
-Juniors meeting the requirements below and having an 8th hour study hall could apply for a release period - 2.
-Must have had no suspensions the previous grading period. - 3.
-Must have had fewer than five unexcused tardies and no unexcused absences in the previous grading period. - 4.
-Must have no D or F grades or incompletes in the previous grading period. - 5.
+Juniors meeting the requirements below and having an 8th hour study hall could apply for a release period. - 2.
+Juniors who request a release period during 8th period must leave campus. - 3.
+Must have had no suspensions the previous grading period.

+4. Must have had fewer than five unexcused tardies and no unexcused absences in the previous grading period.

+- 5. Must have no D or F grades or incompletes in the previous grading period. - 6.
 Must have achieved a current GPA of 2.0 or higher.
-The criteria for students in special programs will be a positive recommendation by the supervising teacher. - 6.
-Must be carrying at least five full credits. - 7.
-May apply for the privilege with signed approval from the principal, guidance office, and parents. - 8.
+The criteria for students in special programs will be a positive recommendation by the supervising teacher. - 7.
+Must be carrying at least five full credits. - 8.
+May apply for the privilege with signed approval from the principal, guidance office, and parents. - 9.
 Students will be required to complete an release period application prior to being able to leave campus